-They belong to the first and youngest Section in the Scouting family.
+Beavers are the second youngest Section in the Scouting family.
 Young people can join Beaver Scouts in the three months leading up to their sixth birthday.
-They can move to the next Section, Cub Scouts, between eight and eight years six months.
+They can move to the next Section, Cubs, between 8 and 8.5 years old.

 Easily recognised by their distinctive turquoise sweatshirts, Beaver Scouts enjoy making friends, playing games, going on visits and helping others.
 They usually meet together once a week in a Beaver Scout Colony.